emuflight/EmuFlight/README.md

 EgoFlight is software that is **open source** (supposed to be `GPL`) and is available free of charge **without warranty** to all users.

-EgoFlight is forked from [EmuFlight](https://github.com/emuflight/EmuFlight)..
-Which is a forked bastard itself.
+EgoFlight is forked from [EmuFlight](https://github.com/emuflight/EmuFlight) which is a forked bastard itself.